 It also helps to remove carbon dioxide and other waste products from the tissue.

-It helps in clotting at the site of injury and cut with the help of platelets.
+It helps in clotting at the site of injury and is cut with the help of platelets.

 It helps to regulate the temperature and Ph of the body.

-Plasma is the major component of the blood.
-It acquires around 55% of the blood and the rest 45% are RBC, WBC, and platelets.
-When the only plasma is separated from the blood, it is light yellow in colour and it acquires blood, salts, and enzymes.
-In simple words, we can say that the liquid part of blood is known as plasma.
+Plasma is the major component of Blood.
+It acquires around 55% of the Blood and the rest 45% are RBC, WBC, and platelets.
+When only Plasma is separated from the Blood, it is light yellow in colour and it acquires Blood, salts, and enzymes.
+In simple words, we can say that the liquid part of Blood is known as Plasma.

-The main function of the plasma is to carry nutrients, hormones, and proteins to the parts of the body that require them.
-It also includes antibodies, Clotting factor, proteins albumin, and fibrinogen.
+The main function of Plasma is to carry nutrients, hormones, and proteins to the parts of the body that require them.
+It also includes antibodies, Clotting factors, proteins albumin, and fibrinogen.
 Plasma is donated to others to treat many serious health problems.
-If people want to donate plasma, they go by a screening process to check blood is healthy and safe.
+If people want to donate Plasma, they go through a screening process to check Blood is healthy and safe.

-As plasma is one of the components of the blood, it performs an almost similar function as compared to the blood.
+As Plasma is one of the components of Blood, it performs an almost similar function as compared to Blood.